“2025 retail rents will be like 2020 flight routes: back to the 1980s.”

 Building a successful e-commerce business requires a strong online customer acquisition strategy, especially when the competition are big platforms like Amazon or Zalando.
 How can brands leverage their strengths to compete?

-A brands’ ability to operate a successful e-commerce business clears the path to bigger margins and critical access to customer insights compared to wholesale channels.
+A brands’ ability to operate a successful e-commerce business clears the path to bigger margins and critical access to customer acquisition insights compared to wholesale channels.
 If you are an executive working for a ‘traditional’ fashion brand and want to better understand the marketing of your online store, ask your e-commerce director this simple question:

 Fashion shoppers and brands demand more than monotonous ‘scroll and buy’ experiences.
 New trends are already redefining online fashion retail, are you following them?